Fragility-aware Classification for Understanding Risk and Improving Generalization: FI-based Model Training

-The problem is convex if the loss function $\ell(\BFB^T\BFphi, y)$ is convex in $\BFB$ for any $y\in\mathcal{Y}$. \end{theorem} Theorem \ref{thm:kl_reformulation} reveals a reweighing process for robust consideration under the KL divergence \citep{donsker1975asymptotic}.
-Specifically, for a given input sample, the larger its loss, the greater its weight in the worst-case distribution.
-The model achieves robustness by prioritizing samples with higher loss values, effectively controlling the risk of misjudgment.
-This approach is akin to the boosting scheme in ensemble learning, where the model improves generalization by focusing on samples harder to classify correctly. \citep{vapnik2013nature}.
-Finally, when the loss function $\ell(\BFB^T\BFphi, y)$ is convex, such as hinge loss, the problem can be solved efficiently using the bisection algorithm in Appendix \ref{appe:fi} or other convex optimization methods.
+The problem is convex if the loss function $\ell(\BFB^T\BFx, y)$ is convex in $\BFB$ for any $y\in\mathcal{Y}$. \end{theorem} This reformulation highlights a loss reweighting mechanism: samples with a larger loss receive exponentially higher weight in the worst-case distribution \citep{donsker1975asymptotic}.
+As a result, the model emphasizes high-loss samples, improving robustness to misjudgment.
+This behavior is reminiscent of boosting, which prioritizes hard examples \citep{vapnik2013nature}.
+From a computational perspective, when $\ell$ is convex, the problem is convex and can be solved efficiently.